 - Not suitable for high-risk industries

 I genuinely like the SwipeSimple app, and I think if I were reviewing it as a solo solution it would earn a pretty solid rating.
 But because Cardflight uses a network of resellers, the contract terms and processing rates available to merchants will vary.
-The technical information in this review — about the app features and hardware — should generally apply to SwipeSimple regardless of payment processor.
-Information about rates and fees, contracts, customer service and technical support all pertain to Payment Depot exclusively.
+The technical information in this review — about the app features and hardware — should generally apply to SwipeSimple regardless of the payment processor.
+Information about rates and fees, contracts, customer service, and technical support all pertain to Payment Depot exclusively.

 Payment Depot’s mobile plan has a lot going for it.
 I like the software.
-PD offers good customer service and each merchant gets their own merchant account, which means account stability.
-Throw in a special exclusive rate for Merchant Maverick readers and suddenly you have a very competitive payment processing option, even for low-volume merchants.
+PD offers good customer service, and each merchant gets their own merchant account, which means account stability.
+Throw in a special exclusive rate for Merchant Maverick readers, and suddenly, you have a very competitive payment processing option, even for low-volume merchants.

 For all these reasons, I am happy to award Payment Depot Mobile a perfect 5-star rating.
 Read on for a breakdown of the mobile POS app (SwipeSimple) as well as Payment Depot’s pricing plans, customer support, and more.